Sunday, November 30, 2008

 - *Thanks to members of the Eastern Washington Genealogical Society and the Genea-Bloggers who have sent good wishes via e-mails and comments.

 Secondly, I am grateful for quality medical care.
-We know the frightening and stressful experience of what it is like to live without medical insurance, and so we are doubly blessed that between my husband's and my employers, we can now pick and choose the providers that are best suited for our family's needs.
+We know the frightening and stressful experience of what it is like to live without medical insurance, and so we are doubly blessed that between my children's father's and my employers, we can now pick and choose the providers that are best suited for our family's needs.
 I'm also grateful that we live in a country where medical service is close by and of high quality.
-I feel very blessed that my employer allows me to accumulate sick leave and that because my husband and I work opposite shifts, it has allowed us over the years to always have someone home when the kids are sick, without using up a lot of our own sick time.
+I feel very blessed that my employer allows me to accumulate sick leave and that because my children's father and I work opposite shifts, it has allowed us over the years to always have someone home when the kids are sick, without using up a lot of our own sick time.
 It is because of this that I am able to take off so much necessary time from work to fully recuperate.

 1. Piano - I started lessons with some books my grandmother (I think) sent me when I was a girl in Alaska.
 The trouble was, we didn't have a piano at home to practice on.
 I would stay after school and use the school's piano.
 I quickly got bored, and never advanced learning beyond reading the treble clef (reinforced by the band instruments I later learned to play).
 Whenever I look at bass clef, it's like trying to read a foreign language or writing with my left hand: I can do it, but it takes too much concentration to be of any use.
 These days, I can pick out a tune with my right hand and accompany it with a few chords on my left (this also translates to playing the organ, of course).
 This is a skill I would like to someday improve.